harshgupta-mindit/docs/docs/transaction/top-up-add.md

 import Note from "@site/src/components/Note.js";

-# Add Topup
+# Add Credit

 ## Definition
-Topup add api is created to add Topups in "topup_transaction" table.
+Credit add api is created to add Topups in "credit_transaction" table.

-**ENDPOINT** - `POST - /topups`
+**ENDPOINT** - `POST - /transactions/`

-<Note>Add Topup API is only made for Admin/Distributor and can only access by the same user authority in roleId.</Note>
+<Note>Add Credit API is only made for Admin/Distributor and can only access by the same user authority in roleId.</Note>

 ## Request Structure